Skip to Main Content

 Microlenders

 Microloans are small business loans, typically between $500 and $50,000.
-Nonprofit organizations and online lenders like Accion Opportunity Fund are the best places to find microloans.
-Plus, you can expect more lenient lending guidelines as microloans are designed to assist underserved business owners who can’t qualify for funding elsewhere.
+Nonprofit organizations and online lenders are often the best places to find microloans.
+You can also expect more lenient lending guidelines as microloans are designed to assist underserved business owners who can’t qualify for funding elsewhere.

 Pros